 A blood clot can spell trouble for the circulatory system, as it can travel throughout different parts of the body.
-When a clot reaches the lungs, it’s called a pulmonary embolism — a life-threatening disease if not treated immediately.
+A pulmonary embolism occurs when a clot reaches the lungs — a life-threatening disease if not treated immediately.

 Learn more about pulmonary embolism, particularly its causes, symptoms, risks, and prevention.

 Pulmonary embolism (PE) occurs when a clot or blockage makes its way to the pulmonary arteries, which are arteries located in the lungs.
 The pulmonary artery transports oxygen-poor (deoxygenated) blood from the heart to the lungs, where it becomes oxygen-rich (oxygenated) blood ready for use.

 When a blood clot forms, blood thickens and forms a mass that blocks the veins.
 Once a clot causes pulmonary embolism, it can greatly impair the function of the lungs to make oxygenated blood.

 PE can be life-threatening especially if several clots have blocked the pulmonary arteries or if a particular clot is large.
 PE can also cause the following:

 - Damage to the lungs may be permanent.

 - Low oxygen levels in the blood or hypoxemia (in severe cases, this can affect brain and heart function).

 - Organ failure or damage from lack of oxygen in the blood.